 $10 is the Craigslist price of this antique empire table.
 Those curves drew me in…swoon.

 Finally, with a new stained top and vintage brass pulls, this lady was ready for display.
 Wish I had room to keep this one, but it didn’t last long in my shop.

 Went to a garage sale in the freezing winter and found this gorgeous semi-circle table for $10.

 I wanted to make this sweet table look rich and draw out those intricate inlaid brass pieces.
 Much better, right?
 This table flew out of my shop in minutes…love it!

-One of my favorite table transformations was this intricate table found at a local resale shop.
+In addition, one of my favorite table transformations is this intricate table from a local resale shop.

 The full makeover is here, but it’s a fun read if you want the details on how I came to finishing this piece.

 Last, if you’re still with me (and I hope you are!)
 I’ll just show you a few more tables and hope you enjoy their makeovers.

 Now…you have to tell me which one(s) are your favorite!!
 Share any you love to inspire others.
 Thanks!